kkharel/Bayesian-AB-Testing/README.md

+# Bayesian A/B Testing for Proportions with two Variant and n-Variant Use Cases

 # Use Case: Two Variant

 We want to know whether the new landing page results in more purchase than current landing page.